 - Garlic Pepper Seasoning - Salt and Pepper or Kinder's salt, pepper, and garlic

 - Garlic - a bulb of garlic and mince the cloves or jarred minced garlic will work as well.

 - Olive Oil - optional if you don't have a prime piece of meat

 These few ingredients come together for the easiest grilled ribeye roast.

 How to Make a Ribeye Roast

-To make this flavorful and ribeye roast, you will begin the night before by rubbing the meat down with salt, pepper, and garlic.
-Begin by dousing the roast with the Worcestershire sauce.
+To make this flavorful ribeye roast, you will begin the night before by rubbing the meat down with salt, pepper, and garlic.
+Begin by dousing the roast with Worcestershire sauce.
 Then coat the roast with the fresh minced garlic and followed by the seasoning.